Creating Habits Of A Confident Person

 Write down all your self-limiting beliefs and ask yourself if you can find undeniable proof of them.
 By this, I mean real evidence.
 Because, you know, in my personal experience I have learned that it is mostly our fear that is holding us back.
 It is also scientifically proved that our mind always tries to protect us from the unknown, in case there is some potential danger for our safety.
 In other words, when our body perceives something as a threat or danger the adrenal gland start to produce cortisol – our stress hormone, to protect us.
 However, if the cortisol level is constantly high the amount of stress we perceive will harm our body.
 That is why, if you want to overcome this mostly irrational fear of the unknown you have to adopt a different mindset.
 Because learning something new and constantly challenging yourself play a key role in your personal growth and your well-being.
 That is why is so important to overcome the fear of the unknown on a daily basis otherwise you will waste the best opportunities by staying in your comfort zone.

 4. Expose Yourself - Face Your Fears

-Disable the black filter – Often we engage ourselves in negative, catastrophic thinking without even realizing this.
+Disable the black filter – We often engage ourselves in negative, catastrophic thinking without even realizing this.
 Negative energy is built into a lack of confidence and low self-esteem.
 They get along really well and work to destroy us.
 Fortunately, without our permission, they will fail in their attempt.

 Don’t trust your fear – fear is a really bad advisor because it’s anything but a pathological liar that keeps us stuck in negative situations, relationships and of course in the past.
 Remember don’t let your fear guide you or make life-changing decisions for you because you won’t be happy with the results.
 In many cases fear is just in your mind, it’s an illusion that has nothing to do with the real danger.
 So before you freak out, try to identify what kind of fear you are dealing with (imaginary or a real threat) first.